 The following table sets forth our capitalization at September 30, 1998.
-The Actual amounts are those reported and the As Adjusted amounts give effect to the offering of the notes and our application of the estimated net proceeds of the offering.
+The Actual amounts are those reported and the As Adjusted amounts give effect to the offering of the notes and our application of the estimated net proceeds of the offering to repay a portion of the Term Loan Facility.
 See "Use of Proceeds."
 This table should be read in conjunction with, and is qualified in its entirety by reference to, our financial statements and related notes contained herein or in documents incorporated by reference in this Prospectus Supplement and in the accompanying Prospectus.